whittlem/pycryptobot/docs/DockerBotSetup.md

 ## Run the beta container

-Follow the steps above in the Basic configuration section but modify the image: section of the docker-compose file to have the name that you tagged the image in the build step above.
+Follow the steps above in the [Basic Configurations (Latest release)](#basic-configurations-latest-release) section but modify the image: section of the docker-compose file to have the name that you tagged the image in the build step above.

 docker-compose.yml